Abdoufall2/AI_Applications/README (1).md

 # AI Applications Portfolio

 ## 👋 About Me
-My name is [Your Name], and this is a portfolio showcasing key assignments, projects, and learnings from the ITAI 2372 course on AI Applications.
+My name is Abdou Fall, and this is a portfolio showcasing key assignments, projects, and learnings from the ITAI 2372 course on AI Applications.

 ## 🚀 Highlights
 This repository includes: